 Like with most things in life, the short answer to whether you should go with Shopify or WordPress is this: It depends…

-But at the same time, an e-commerce store is a very specific kind of animal, and it’s very very different from a standard blog or a news website.
+At the same time, an e-commerce store is a very specific kind of animal, and it’s very very different from a standard blog or a news website.

 The reality of e-commerce stores is different.

 What they offer sits behind a paywall.
 The whole site needs to be careful when handling the customer’s crucial data (like credit cards, personal info).
 It needs to be secure.
-And to top it all off, it also needs to be able to handle incoming orders, process them, and make sure that nothing falls through the cracks along the way.
+To top it all off, it also needs to be able to handle incoming orders, process them, and make sure that nothing falls through the cracks along the way.

-The main difference between Shopify and WordPress
+The Main Difference Between Shopify and WordPress

-In a sentence, the main difference between Shopify and WordPress is that Shopify is an online tool/service, whereas WordPress is a stand-alone software that you need to install yourself.
+In a sentence, the main difference between Shopify and WordPress is that Shopify is an online tool/service, whereas WordPress is stand-alone software that you need to install yourself.